abbioro/chip8/README.md

 # chip8

-This is a CHIP-8 emulator written in Rust for me to become more comfortable with the language.
+This is a CHIP-8 emulator written in Rust as a project for me to become more comfortable with the language.
 It uses SDL2 for graphics and audio.
-PONG and TETRIS are fully playable and other games with variable success.
+All games should be playable.

-Run with `cargo run <rom name>`.
+Run with `cargo run <rom>`.